StampyAI/stampy-chat/README.md

     - Finetune q&a model
     - Finetune summarization model
     - Finetune info extraction model
+- Other:
     - Create website/other.
-Not sure what would be most helpful here
-    - Find someone that can figure this out
+Not sure what would be most helpful here (Find someone that can figure this out)
+    - Document search (give descriptions of a post/document/video/article/book/etc related to alignment, and get top semantically related result)

+## Ideas
+- The whole dataset with embeddings doesn't fit on the frontend, but requests take a while.
+Solution: have a useful but small fraction of the dataset on the front end, get similarity score for embeddings, and do real time semantic search.
+However, every time the user presses space or enter, do the call to do semantic search over the full dataset.

 Source dataset: Kirchner, J. H., Smith, L., Thibodeau, J., McDonnell, K., and Reynolds, L. "Understanding AI alignment research: A Systematic Analysis." arXiv preprint arXiv:2022.4338861 (2022).